 What’s a good customer satisfaction benchmark?
-It varies by industry, country, as well as contact channel, but most teams will want to aim for no lower than 80%.
+It varies by industry, country, as well as a contact channel, but most teams will want to aim for no lower than 80%.
 Last year, the average CSAT rating for Nicereply customers was 84%.
 Zendesk offers a benchmarking tool, along with reports on industry averages that anyone can access for free, here.

 Evaluating agent performance

-Many customer service teams will segment CSAT scores by agent.
+Many customer service teams will segment CSAT scores by an agent.
 This allows them to identify top performers and laggards in relation to customer happiness.
 However, managers should proceed with caution when making performance decisions based solely on CSAT scores.
 Senior agents may be taking on more complex, difficult cases which may result in lower CSAT scores, through no fault of their own.

 Instead of ranking agents from highest to lowest CSAT, try setting a benchmark for agents to meet.
-If their score dips below the benchmark, bring it up at their next one on one to identify causes and opportunities for additional training.
+If their score dips below the benchmark, bring it up at their next one-on-one to identify causes and opportunities for additional training.